 To whom would YOU like to get connected to?

 I would like to be invited to events as a professional speaker.
 I would like to encourage Muslim women to be independent thinkers.
 I am especially interested in giving a TED Talk.
-I would also welcome becoming interviewed by the media and participate to podcasts.
+I would also welcome being interviewed by the media and participate to podcasts.

 How can people reach you?